MFR6340/theenglishextension.org/young-world-1/unit-4: Throughout the Year.md

 # Young World 1, Unit 4: Throughout the Year
 *This post contains links.
 If you make a purchase through these links The English Extension Organization will earn a small commission, at not additional cost to you, which will be used to purchase books for classrooms.*

+This unit covers seasons, weather, and appropriate clothing.

 ## Snowflake Bentley, by Jacqueline Briggs Martin
 Caldecott Medal Winner